|Supported File Formats|

 In addition to exporting to a file or a stream, GemBox.Document also supports printing a document (DocumentModelPrint method) and converting a document to the following types:

 These outputs are especially useful in WPF applications, by providing a means to embed a document in your WPF application with DocumentViewer and Image controls, as shown in our GemBox.Document WPF examples.

 // Assign a DocumentModel instance to DocumentViewer control. documentViewer.Document = document.ConvertToXpsDocument(SaveOptions.XpsDefault).GetFixedDocumentSequence(); // Assign a DocumentModel instance to Image control. image.Source = document.ConvertToImageSource(SaveOptions.ImageDefault);

 ' Assign a DocumentModel instance to DocumentViewer control. documentViewer.Document = document.ConvertToXpsDocument(SaveOptions.XpsDefault).GetFixedDocumentSequence() ' Assign a DocumentModel instance to Image control. image.Source = document.ConvertToImageSource(SaveOptions.ImageDefault)

 GemBox.Document supports most of the Microsoft Word Document (DOCX) and Word 97-2003 Document (DOC) features through its API, but not all.

-For example, GemBox.Document doesn't support document revision changes, structured document and custom XML tags, comments, footnotes and endnotes through its API.
+For example, GemBox.Document doesn't support document revision changes, structured document and custom XML tags and comments through its API.